 Did Joseph’s trustworthiness benefit him?
-First, his brothers sold him into slavery and he was thrown in prison by Potiphar.
+First, his brothers sold him into slavery and Potiphar threw him in prison.

-have seen Joseph demonstrate his devotion to God and both times it appears that he is in
+have seen Joseph show his devotion to God, and both times, it appears that he is in

 Joseph had a choice each time.
 He could have turned around and gone home when he did not find his brothers at Shechem.
 But he didn’t.
 He carried out his father’s wishes.
 And second, he could have given in to Potiphar’s wife.
 But he didn’t.
 Instead, he remained faithful to God.